kzsf/code-docs/docs/index.md

 # Code Portfolio

 ## Welcome to my code portfolio!
-Please use the tabs at the top of the page to navigate to different codes and projects.
+Please use the tabs above to navigate between code snippets and projects.